Quantum Phase diagrams and transitions for Chern topological insulators: Lattice Implementation

 We can also expand the Hamiltonian in terms of Gell--Mann matrices since they span traceless Hermitian $3\times 3$ matrices.
 We used the following ordering for the Gell--Mann matrices:

 The Hamiltonian in momentum space can be written as $H(k) = h'(k) \cdot \mathbf{\lambda}$, where $\mathbf{\lambda}$ is an 8-dimensional vector of Gell--Mann matrices.

-It should be noted that the coefficients can be arranged as: It is evident that the target space is 3-dimensional in this form.
-Furthermore, since the eigenfunctions do not depend on the overall scale of the Hamiltonian, we can normalize $h(k)$ to $\hat{h}(k)$ establishing the target space as $S^2$.
+It should be noted that the coefficients can be arranged as: In this form it is evident that the target space is 3-dimensional subspace of $\R^8$ which depends on $t_1$ and $u_1$.
+Furthermore, since the eigenfunctions do not depend on the overall scale of the Hamiltonian, in the non--degenrate case, we can normalize $h(k)$ to $\hat{h}(k)$ establishing the target space as $S^2\subset \R^3\subset \R^8$.
 We can then use the results of \S\ref{subsection:calcdegree} to calculate the Chern number as the degree of this map.
-Using the method of commensurate sublattices, Hamiltonian is modified to:
+Using the method of commensurate sublattices, the Hamiltonian is modified to:

 This Hamiltonian will have a Chern number $C=N^2$.